 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers that updates the principles for recognizing revenue.
 The core principle of the guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled to in exchange for those goods or services.
 The guidance provides a five-step analysis of transactions to determine when and how revenue is recognized.
 The guidance also requires enhanced disclosures regarding the nature, amount, timing, and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
-We will adopt this guidance on November 1, 2017, as required.
+In July 2015, the FASB approved a one-year deferral of the effective date of this standard.
+We expect to adopt this guidance on November 1, 2018, as required, based on the new effective date recently approved by the FASB.
 The guidance permits the use of either a retrospective or cumulative effect transition method.
 We have not yet selected a transition method and are currently evaluating the impact of the amended guidance on our existing revenue recognition policies and procedures.

 In February 2015, the FASB issued ASU No. 2015-02, Consolidation (Topic 810), which amends certain requirements for determining whether a variable interest entity must be consolidated.
-The amended guidance will become effective for us commencing in the first quarter of 2017.
+The amended guidance will become effective for us commencing in the first quarter of fiscal 2017.
 Early adoption is permitted.
 We are currently evaluating the impact of this amended guidance on our consolidated financial statements.

 In April 2015, the FASB issued ASU No. 2015-03, Interest-Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs.
 This guidance requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of the related debt liability.
-The amended guidance will become effective for us commencing in the first quarter of 2017.
+The amended guidance will become effective for us commencing in the first quarter of fiscal 2017.
 Early adoption is permitted.
-We do not anticipate the adoption of this guidance to have a material impact on our consolidated financial position.
+We anticipate the adoption of this guidance will not have a material impact on our consolidated financial position.

 In April 2015, the FASB issued ASU No. 2015-05, Customer's Accounting for Fees Paid in a Cloud Computing Arrangement.
 This amended guidance requires customers to determine whether or not an arrangement contains a software license element.
 If the arrangement contains a software element, the related fees paid should be accounted for as an acquisition of a software license.
 If the arrangement does not contain a software license, it is accounted for as a service contract.
-The amended guidance will become effective for us commencing in the first quarter of 2017.
+The amended guidance will become effective for us commencing in the first quarter of fiscal 2017.
 Early adoption is permitted.
 We are currently evaluating the impact of this amended guidance on our consolidated financial statements.